MarGraz/angular-hotel-app-enhanced/README.md

 # HotelApp

-This is a demo project for training purpose, it's the second part af a learning path started with the (https://github.com/MarGraz/angular-appointment-app)[Appointment App].
+This is a demo project for training purpose, it's the second part af a learning path started with the [Appointment App](https://github.com/MarGraz/angular-appointment-app).
 In this case the arguments are the same of the Appointment App, plus new arguments like:

 - Services, to pass them in DI to our components
 - Implementing CRUD in our Service